Egypt’s AC receives Uganda’s 2019 best construction firm award

-Egypt’s state-run Arab Contractors said it has won the 2018 best construction company award in Uganda for participating in several developmental projects there, its chairman said on Wednesday.
+Egypt’s state-owned Arab Contractors (AC) has won the 2019 best construction company award in Uganda for participating in several developmental flagships there, its chairman said on Monday.

-AC received the award by Uganda’s Vice President Edward Kiwanuka Ssekandi in recognition of Egyptian President Abdel Fattah al-Sisi’s efforts to enhance cooperation with African countries, besides the company’s good reputation and pioneering role in executing more works there, Mohsen Salah added.
+AC received the award by Uganda’s Vice President Edward Kiwanuka Ssekandi in recognition of Egyptian President Abdel Fattah al-Sisi’s efforts to enhance cooperation with African countries, besides AC’s good reputation and pioneering role in executing more works there, Mohsen Salah added.

 Uganda National Roads Authority (UNRA) is on track to undertake the upgrade of the project, which involves the upgrade of a 41 km (25.5 miles) road from Masaka to Bukakata.